-The spike is important because it’s how the virus enters into cells.
-The cyan portion of the diagram (right at the top) is the receptor binding site.
-As we’ll see below, this part of the spike binds with a receptor on a cell in a person’s lungs, inducing that cell to absorb the virus.
+The spike protein is important because it’s how the virus enters into cells.
+The cyan-colored portion of the diagram (at the very top) is a receptor binding site.
+As we’ll see below, this part of the spike protein has evolved so that it can bind with a receptor on a cell in a person’s lungs or upper respiratory tract, inducing that cell to absorb the virus.

 Another reason why the spike protein is important is that it’s the target of SARS-CoV-2 vaccines.

 Two other proteins embedded in the virus’s membrane are the M protein (also known as the membrane protein, shown at 4) and the E protein (also known as the envelope protein, shown at 5).

 The image at right, from a 3-D model on “Getting to know the new coronavirus” by UK Research and Innovation, shows these structures in spectacular detail.
 Click the image to enlarge it.

 - Spike protein

 - Membrane protein

 Before delving deeper, let’s check for understanding.